citypaul/tdd-kata/README.md

 Input: n = 15

 Output: ["1", "2", "AprilFizz", "4", "AprilBuzz", "AprilFizz", "7", "8", "AprilFizz", "AprilBuzz", "11", "AprilFizz", "31", "41", "AprilFizzBuzz"]

+## Future requirements

+- Create a web service that can return the output in json format

+- The web service must respect the april 1st rules